carpentries/docs.carpentries.org/topic_folders/hosts_instructors/resources_for_online_workshops.md

 - Jason Bell on February 27, [Virtual Software Carpentry Workshops - key learnings to make it a success](https://youtu.be/MzsJyOkxqv8)
 - Darya Vanichkina on April 7, [Jumping into digital: Lessons learned while moving live-coding workshops online](https://youtu.be/w0DHye2M1IM)
+- CarpentryCon @ Home sessions
+  - on July 15 by Angelique van Rensburg and Serah Rono - [Carpentries Instructors' Experiences from Teaching Online - Session One](https://youtu.be/vNIyz__WiM8)
+  - on July 23 by Kelly Barnes and Sher!
+Hurt - [Carpentries Instructors' Experiences from Teaching Online - Session Two](https://youtu.be/STA9DQF5J3E)

 ##### Other Relevant Resources